alan-ppl/alan/README.md

   * think carefully about the torchdim/named tensor output of moments.
   * consider adding .sample_reparam and .sample_non_reparam to Sample (Sample with reparam=True has both).
   * error message when the data doesn't have the right plate names isn't right.
+  * test different SamplingType and different Q against each other.
+  * to check whether an ELBO estimator is consistent with ground-truth:
+    - evaluate the ELBO a few times.
+    - fit a conjugate prior to the variance (InverseGamma), using sample mean.
+    - find the max possible mean using mean + 6 * stddev/N.
+    - for the variance:
+      - fit a model with known mean (the sample mean) and variance drawn from an Inverse Gamma conjugate prior.
+      - compute the posterior Inverse Gamma over the variance.
+      - get the max variance by taking the posterior variance quantile corresponding to a six-sigma Gaussian probability.
+    - use the max mean and variance as the parameters of a lognormal distribution.
+    - is the ELBO below the max possible?
+Assuming elbos are normal; (max_elbo = max_mean + max_var/2)?

 ### Long-run TODOs: